davbeek/gitinspectorgui-rtd/docs/source/gui.rst

   In addition, for each of the N files, a blame worksheet is generated, unless the option :guilabel:`Skip blame` is active, see :ref:`blame-sheets-gui`.

-File pattern
+File patterns
-  Show only files matching the specified pattern.
+  Show only files matching any of the specified pattern.
 If a pattern is specified, it takes priority over the value of N in option :guilabel:`Show N files`, which is then ignored.
 When a pattern is present, the :guilabel:`Show N files` option is disabled.

   To show all files, use the pattern ``.*``.